 A non-disclosure agreement (also known as an NDA for short or confidentiality agreement) is a promise by one party (the recipient) to keep the information of the other party (the discloser) secret.
 The confidentiality agreement may be unilateral or bilateral.
-A unilateral confidentiality agreement imposes the duty to keep the information secret on only one of the parties.
-A bilateral or mutual confidentiality agreement imposes the duty to keep the information confidential on both of the parties when they do receive information from the other party.
+A unilateral confidentiality agreement imposes the duty to keep the information secret from only one of the parties.
+A bilateral or mutual confidentiality agreement imposes the duty to keep the information confidential on both parties when they do receive information from the other party.

 An NDA is an agreement with the terms directed to the requirements to keep information secret.
 Alternatively, a larger agreement that contains confidentiality provisions is not an NDA.
 It may contain confidentiality provisions but it is not an NDA.
 For example, an independent contractor’s agreement that assigns the intellectual property created by the independent contractor might include confidentiality provisions.
 But, the independent contractor’s agreement is not an NDA.